 Using a geographic hcsm hashtag for South Africa

-Hashtags are represented by the pound symbol (#) and are used together with a relevant keyword or a phrase, (without any spaces) in a users post.
-The hashtag system is available on multiple social platforms like Twitter, Facebook, Instagram and Linkedin.
+Hashtags are represented by the pound or sharp symbol (#) and are used together with a relevant keyword or phrase (without spaces) in a users post.
+The hashtag system is available on most social media platforms including Twitter, Facebook, Instagram and Linkedin.
 They are also being used on search engines like Google.
-Using a hashtag together with a keyword enables users to follow those conversations by clicking on them, they also group users together by the topic of interest which encourages networking because it makes it easier for users to find each other.
+Using a hashtag together with a keyword enables users to follow those conversations by clicking on them.
+Hashtags also group users by a topic of interest which encourages networking because it makes it easier for users to find each other.
 Hashtags also help us improve our ability to measure sentiment for big data analytics more precisely because they highlight a keyword in the post which we refer to as metadata.
 This could make our online data for healthcare slightly more structured if we use those hashtags strategically.

 One of the main purposes of a single geographic hashtag is to bring all diverse healthcare stakeholders together.
-Other disease hashtags like #Cancer or event hashtags like #AfricaHealthExb can be included in a single tweet with #hcsmSA, but the geo-hashtag defines the region as well as makes it more easily searchable.
-Current global hcsm communities include #hcsmCA (Canada), #hcsm (Global), #hcsmEU (Europe) and #hcsmANZ (Australia).
-A complete list of registered communities is available on Symplur.
+Other disease hashtags like #HIV or conference hashtags like #PHASA2018 can be included in a single tweet together with #hcsmSA, but the geographic hashtag helps to define the region.